visgl/math.gl/docs/upgrade-guide.md

 # Upgrade Guide

+## Upgrading to v4.2

+- The DGGS modules `@math.gl/dggs-s2`, `@math.gl/dggs-geohash`, and `@math.gl/dggs-quadkey` have been replaced with `@math.gl/dggs`.
+- The new module exports a decoder object for each DGGS.
+Each object conforms to the common `DGGSDecoder` API.
+- To upgrade, import the decoder object and replace individual function calls.
+For example, replace `getS2LngLat(...)` with `S2Decoder.getCellLngLat(...)`.

 ## Upgrading to v4.1

 - The `NumberArray` type now only covers classic JavaScript arrays `number[]`, not typed arrays.
 Use `NumericArray` to cover both classic and typed arrays.